Sheet Metal Workers Insurance

 Construction businesses and contractors pay an average of $14 per month for contractor’s tools and equipment insurance, or $169 annually.

-A form of inland marine insurance, this policy covers metalworking tools and equipment wherever they go, including in transit and at job sites.
+A form of inland marine insurance, this policy covers metalworking tools and equipment wherever they go, including in transit or at a jobsite.
 It can pay for lost, stolen, or damaged tools and equipment valued at $10,000 or less.

 The cost of contractor's tools and equipment coverage depends on the value of your tools and equipment and the type of work you do.